panacloud/cli/tutorials/tutorial00-getting-started/improvements.md

 What it should do is that if there is an error, it should not re-generate code at all.

-5. We should implement panacloud deploy and panacloud destroy commands ourselves so that we can agument the CDK commands by giving status information to the user.
-Also for example we can remove the url and token from the cdk-outputs.json file.

-6. To immediately release the cli we need to comment out user input for all the options which are not related to GraphQL project creation.
-However, all the options should be present in the codegenconfig.json for future use.
+5. Add other database support: Arora Serverless and DynamoDB

-7. Implement the multi-tanent billing and monetering constructs.
+6. Implement the multi-tanent billing and monetering constructs.
 Build a test Event bridge endpoint where we can post the billing events and listen to the events on the console.